 Womenz Magazine

-‘True horror’ of long covid sufferer’s 105 days on edge of death and year of pain
+‘True horror’ of long Covid sufferer’s 105 days on edge of death and year of pain

-One of Britain’s longest suffering Covid patients has called for people to take up their vaccine a year after she was struck down with the virus.
+One of Britain’s longest-suffering Covid patients has called for people to take up their vaccine a year after she was struck down with the virus.

-Fatima Bridle has warned of the “true horror” of Covid and revealed she had a vivid dream when she was in a two-month coma battling the virus that it wasn’t her time to die.
+Fatima Bridle has warned of the “true horror” of COVID-19 and revealed she had a vivid dream when she was in a two-month coma battling the virus that it wasn’t her time to die.

 The 35-year-old contracted coronavirus when she flew back from a holiday in Morocco in early March last year – before the global pandemic had taken hold.